 Morton's neuroma or Morton' s syndrome is a condition resulting in pain between the third and forth toes cause by compression of a nerve.

-Symptoms typically include pain on one side of a toe and the adjacent side of the next toe.
-If the forefoot is squeezed then pain is often made worse as the nerve is compressed.
-Pressing in between the third and forth metatarsals in the foot can also trigger symptoms.
+Symptoms typically include pain, often with pins and needles on one side of a toe and the adjacent side of the next toe.
+Pain is made worse by forefoot weight bearing and can also be reproduced by squeezing the forefoot to further compress the nerve.
+Pressing in between the third and forth metatarsals for example with a pen can also trigger symptoms.

-Nerves that transmit messages to the brain from the toes pass between the metatarsal bones (long ones behind the toes).
+Nerves that transmit messages to the brain from the toes pass between the metatarsal bones of the foot.
 If the arch in the foot is weak then this can cause the metatarsal bones to pinch the nerve causing it to become inflamed.
-This is most likely to happen between the 3rd and 4th bones causing a pain or numb sensation on the inside of the two toes that the nerve comes from.
+This is most likely to happen between the 3rd and 4th bones causing a pain or numb sensation on the inside of the two toes that the nerve supplies.

 Rest.
 Continuing with normal training will increase pain and inflammation and prevent the injury from healing.
 Wear a metatarsal pad under the forefoot which will raise and spread the bones of the forefoot taking the pressure off the nerve.
 Wearing metatarsal pads in the shoes under the forefoot spreads the metatarsals creating more space for the nerve.

 See a sports injury professional who can advise on treatment and rehabilitation.
 Orthotic inserts may be required to correct any biomechanical dysfunction of the foot.

 What can a sports injury specialist do?

 A doctor, physiotherapist or podiatrist may prescribe anti inflammatory medication such as ibuprofen.
 Ibuprofen should not be taken if you have asthma.
 Reducing the inflammation and any swelling will allow more space for the nerve and reduce pressure and pain.